rsamf/wow-fishing-bot/README.md

 Note: Once a splash is detected, there is an added click delay that ranges .5 - 1 seconds.
 This is intended to show human-like reaction to any admin that may suspect you for botting.
 Also, I wouldn't fish for more than a couple of hours.

+#### If attach.bait is set to True
+1. Follow steps 1-3 above.
+2. Point to the location of the bait in your inventory for 1 second.
+3. Point to the location of your fishing pole in your character menu for 1 second.
+4. Resume following the rest of the steps above, starting from step 4.

 ## Why?
 Because World of Warcraft fishing mechanism is pretty simple, this can easily be automated with a program.
 I decided